What are some types of direct marketing?

 If you decide you are not interested in the benefits of direct marketing, you can opt out of receiving marketing offers and from having your information shared with companies.
 There are a number of ways to opt out.
 Unfortunately, there is no universal way to opt out of all of these methods.

 - Postal mail

-Direct Marketing Association (DMA): The easiest way to opt out of data sharing in the U.S. is to register with the DMA’s Mail Preference Service at dmachoice.org .
-All you have to do is enter your name and address on this site (which you must update every five years, or when you move or change your name), and companies that are members of the DMA and non-members that use this service will remove the matching names and address from their databases that are used to send marketing materials to prospect consumers.
+Direct Marketing Association (DMA): The easiest way to opt out of data sharing in the U.S. is to register with the DMA’s Mail Preference Service at dmachoice.org.
+All you have to do is enter your name and address on this site (which you must update every five years, or when you move or change your name), and companies that are members of the DMA and non-members who use this service will remove the matching names and addresses from their databases that are used to send marketing materials to prospect consumers.